 On a normal day, I wake up around 5:30 or 6:00 am.
 I usually spend some time meditating with my really weird cat who only comes out in the silence of the morning.
 After meditation, I work on the computer updating Levitation Nation’s website and social media pages.
 Then, I carve out an hour for myself for a workout with my 6:45 am boot camp peeps.
 I love starting the day with a workout because it makes me feel in control of my day.
 Sure, it can be hard to take this hour of “me-time” when there are so many other things to do.
 But, I have learned that I can be of better service to my friends and family if I am taking care of myself first and foremost.
 So, I make it happen.

 After my morning workout, I am off to my day job, where I work at a desk 8-5.
 I get a lunch hour but it usually consists of scarfing down food while running errands for the studio or trying to squeeze in a 45 minute aerial practice.
 After 5 pm, I either teach classes or head home to I answer emails and messages that have come in for Levitation Nation.
 I try to leave my Saturdays open to squeeze in one day of snowboarding (in winters) or hiking (in summers) and I use Sundays for food prep, rest & recovery.
 But those things happen usually only after spending a few hours at the computer working on advertising for Levitation Nation, articles for The Montana Woman Magazine or my blog (i.e. this article).
 It can be exhausting to work so much.

 Sure, I could take some things off my plate.
 I could quit writing for Montana Woman or give up my blog.
 Heck, I could even shut down the studio.
-But these are part of what I am called to do with my life and there is a better way to manage my time than disregarding my life’s purpose.
+But I know that disregarding my life’s purpose is not the way to manage my time.